scholarsportal/twitterBot/README.md

   Install JAVA

-  Download the twitterBot project from git
+  Download the twitterBot project from git.  https://github.com/scholarsportal/twitterBot

   Unpack the zip file - this will create the directory 'twitterBot'